soumyadipghorai/soumyadipghorai/README.md

 --------------------

 <p> I'm currently pursuing my MSc in Data Science from Christ University, Bangalore 🎓.
 I love to play with data using python and make informative dashboards.
-In my holidays, I do photography and trek along the Himalayas. </p>
+In my holidays, I do photography and trek along the mountains. </p>

 <p>
 - 🔭 I’m currently working on <b>Sports Tech<b>